 Resume screening

 Resume screening is the first step in the screening process.
 Doing this the old-fashioned way is hard work, and leaves room for errors.
-More important, however, is making sure that you’re not falling victim to unconscious bias while sifting through resumes.
-The most prominent example of this is the well-recorded history of bias towards candidates with names that indicate that they are an ethnic minority.
+It’s also important to avoid unconscious bias, for example, research shows candidates with ethnic-sounding names often face discrimination.

 Using well-programmed AI results in more diverse, better-qualified workforces because it eliminates gut feel and unconscious bias.
 At the same time, automating the early screening stages saves a great deal of time and effort.
 Broadbean’s applicant ranking system helps recruiters focus on top candidates whilst alleviating the administrative burden of traditional screening processes.